LiliaFramework/Lilia/documentation/docs/libraries/lia.currency.md

 **Purpose**

-Formats a currency amount with proper symbol, singular/plural form, and localization
+Formats a currency amount with the proper symbol, singular/plural form, and localization.

 **When Called**

-When displaying currency amounts in UI, chat messages, or any text output
+When displaying currency amounts in UI, chat messages, or any text output.

 **Returns**

+* string
-* string - Formatted currency string with symbol and proper singular/plural form
+Formatted currency string with symbol and proper singular/plural form.

 **Realm**